{content}

 • Direct Payments – If you have a child with a disability you can apply to North Lincolnshire Council for Direct Payments.
 This means you have more choice and control over the care your child receives.
 Direct Payments can allow you to shape your own childcare package to meet you and your child’s needs.
 For more information call 01724 407988.

-• The Local Offer – For information about resources, services, support, activities, and childcare in North Lincolnshire for children with special educational needs or disabilities and their families, visit the North Lincolnshire Local Offer website.
+• The Local Offer – For information about resources, services, support, activities, and childcare in North Lincolnshire for children with special educational needs or disabilities and their families, visit the North Lincolnshire SEND Local Offer website.

 For further information see: